 Background and activities

-I am a PhD Candidate in the research group Inorganic Materials and Ceramics.
+I am a PhD Candidate in the research group FACET.

 In my work, I will try to understand the nucleation and growth mechanisms during aqueous chemical solution deposition of piezoelectric BaTiO3-based thin films.
-In order to predict, and also tailor, the properties of the thin films for specific applications, it is crucial to understand how the nucleation occur.
-To observe the nucleation experimentally, I will do in situ XRD and in situ Diffuse Reflectance Infrared spectroscopy.
+In order to predict, and also tailor, the properties of the thin films for specific applications, it is crucial to understand what is happening in the film during fabrication.
+To observe this experimentally, I will develop and do in situ XRD and in situ Reflectance Infrared spectroscopy on thin ocide films.

-This project will be part of the Toppforsk project “From Aqueous Solutions to oxide Thin films and hieratical Structures” (FASTS)
+This project is part of the Toppforsk project “From Aqueous Solutions to oxide Thin films and hieratical Structures” (FASTS)

 Supervisor: Mari-Ann Einarsrud